Peer 2 Peer Sharing (P2P) - TechHelp - MCLA's Technology Help Center

 P2P Sharing and Property Rights

-MCLA network users, like users in colleges across the nation, use various flavors of Peer to Peer (P2P) sharing software.
-P2P products range from general purpose products like Windows built-in networking to the Gnutella network and AOL Instant Messenger file transfers.
-While file sharing programs are convenient tools with many useful applications, they are often used to illegally distribute copyrighted materials.
+Massachusetts College of Liberal Arts network users, like users in colleges across the nation, use various flavors of Peer to Peer (P2P) sharing software.
+P2P products range from general purpose products like Windows built-in networking to applications like LimeWire, KaZaA and BitTorrent.